google.com, pub-5651232873618710, DIRECT, f08c47fec0942fa0

 Scents can also be used in this fashion.

 Axe body spray—especially in abundance—is often associated with high school locker rooms, so describing a character as having a cloud of the stuff surrounding him likely implies his age is somewhere in adolescence.
 Your character's estranged relationship with their grandmother might result in an aversion to the smell of mint and avoiding it where possible because it reminds them of the bowl of stale hard candy sitting on her coffee table.
-A character might start wearing a stronger perfume around her crush, or maybe change shampoo after overhearing him say he doesn't like the smell of strawberries.
+A character might start wearing a stronger perfume around her crush, or maybe change shampoo after overhearing him say he doesn't like strawberries.

 Contrarily, someone a character is not that interested in might come with a smell deemed unfavorable or over-abundant.
 Someone trying too hard to gain the affection of their crush might douse themselves in cologne.
 If there's a character that you as the author really do not want anyone to like, you might assign them a stench that causes the reader's nose to crinkle upon reading the description of it.